Health Inequity

 • Patented Medicine Prices Review Board operates under the Patent Act and is an independent quasi-judicial federal body with a dual mandate, which is 1) Regulatory: to ensure that prices charged by patentees for patented medicines sold in Canada are not excessive, and 2) Reporting: to report on pharmaceutical trends of all medicines and on research.
 Things are changing here!

-• The Canadian Agency for Drugs and Technology in Health conducts drug reviews in two streams: the Common Drug Review (CDR) and the pan-Canadian Oncology Drug Review (pCODR).
-CADTH is an independent, not-for-profit organization responsible for providing healthcare decision-makers with objective evidence to help make informed decisions.
+• Canada’s Drug Agency (CDA) conducts drug reviews in two streams: the Common Drug Review (CDR) and the pan-Canadian Oncology Drug Review (pCODR).
+CDA is an independent, not-for-profit organization responsible for providing healthcare decision-makers with objective evidence to help make informed decisions.
 Quebec also has L’Institut national d’excellence en santé et en service sociaux (INESSS) for health technology assessment.

 • The pan-Canadian Pharmaceutical Alliance (pCPA) is a joint provincial, territorial, federal body that manages the process of private negotiations with manufacturers to find acceptable, undisclosed, drug prices, eligibility criteria, and risk sharing arrangements (rebates, expenditure caps, etc.).